lukewarmtea/gsheets_pull/README.md

 uncommented to set up an authentication token.
 The *depends* section above contains more information.

 Run the script and the CSV's will be created in a CSV subfolder along with a log file.

+A sample windows batch file has been included as an example to call python and run the script.
+This will need to be edited for you particular environment.